prescriptiveanalytics/spa-distributed-application-tools/docs/index.md

 !!! info Note

-    For more information see the examples in the [examples](examples/consumer/) section.
+    For more information see the examples in the [examples](examples/consumer.md) section.

 ### Configuration

 Configs can be provided programmatically or loaded from an URL.
 To programmatically provide a config use the `SocketProviderFactory.from_config` method.
 To load a config from an URL use the `SocketProviderFactory.from_url` method.
 The following example shows available configurations for each broker:

-::: spa_dat.protocol.mqtt.MqttConfig
+::: spa_dat.socket.mqtt.MqttConfig
     options:
         show_root_toc_entry: false

-::: spa_dat.protocol.kafka.KafkaConfig
+::: spa_dat.socket.kafka.KafkaConfig
     options:
         show_root_toc_entry: false

-For more detailed examples see the [examples](#examples) section.

 ### Defining a Producer or Consumer